atalent-labs/404-links/README.md

     - https://broken/* # wildcard allows
   files: # Array of markdown file the shouldn't parse
     - ./test.md # Relative path from the folder shared above
+delay:
+  'https://gitlab.com': 500 # Perform a pause of 500ms at each call matching the url
 ```

 ### Do you know RestQA ?